 Some speculate there is connection between Mothman and the mysterious figure known as “Indrid Cold”, who landed his UFO one night in 1966 on the road just outside Parkersburgh and had a telepathic conversation with a salesman named Walter Derenberger.
 This bizarre case attracted national media attention and an interview with Derenberger is available on Youtube.

 On my way to Parkersburgh the next morning, I saw the ominous cooling towers of a nuclear power station close to the Ohio river.
-I wondered what archaeologists of the far future would say after they dig this monstrosity out of a dirt hill millions of years in the future; “it was a strange kind of magic they employed and quite dangerous”!
+I wondered what archaeologists of the far future will say after they dig this monstrosity out of a dirt hill millions of years in the future; “it was a strange kind of magic they employed and quite dangerous”!

 I mused that the Mothman might be a far-future highly evolved, time-traveling archaeologist who is trying to make sense of different time lines while also attempting to warn ancient people of impending disasters.
 Of course, I can’t really say what “he” is.
 I can only guess the Mothman might be related to the winged angel-like Sumerian Anunnaki-like beings represented in art-work since ancient times.